shoryadevraj/selfbot/README.md

 How it works:

 All features are configurable with commands (e.g., !setautodelete 60, !setforceprefix true, !settextlock 123456789, !setvclock none, !setlavalink http://newhost:2333 ws://newhost:2333 newpassword)
+Type: !changetoken MFA.xxx...your_new_token_here
+Bot logs out → logs in with new token
+Updates .env file automatically (so it survives restart) Only you (OWNER_ID) can use it

 ## Contributing